We answer your questions about email newsletters, apps, contact details and more

 How do I report an error on the SowetanLIVE website?

 Let us know if you spot any errors, big or small, so that we can correct them.
 Email firstname.lastname@example.org with a link to the article and explain the problem clearly and concisely.

-How do I contact SowetanLIVE or the Sowetan?
+How do I advertise on SowetanLIVE or in the Sowetan?